 The City of Cullman is the county seat of Cullman County, Alabama, with the courthouse located in downtown Cullman.
 If you live in Cullman, Arab, Hanceville, Good Hope, Fairview, Holly Pond, Baileyton, Colony, Dodge City, Joppa, Bremen, or Crane Hill then you will likely be filing your divorce in Marshall County or Cullman County.
 Our Cullman divorce attorney regularly files divorces in this area and is familiar with the local requirements.
 If you retain us for your uncontested divorce, we will ensure that you get your divorce decree as quickly and easily as possible.

 Our Cullman divorce attorney is a member of the Better Business Bureau and our law firm has an A+ rating.
 Feel free to take a look on our BBB page for more information.
 Call our Cullman divorce attorney today, and let him answer any questions you may have over the phone and get the process started for a quick and easy divorce in Cullman County, Alabama without having to step foot in a courthouse.

-Contested Divorce Cullman
+Contested Divorce Attorneys in Cullman

 Anther way to file for divorce is a contested divorce.
 This is the route you should take if you and your spouse have unresolved issues that impede you from coming to an agreement on your own.
 In this case, a spouse serves the other with an official Complaint.
 Once this has been delivered and received, the spouse normally hires an attorney and files a response.
 The subsequent hearings are set and a judge ultimately decides your disagreements if the two of you cannot come to an agreement.